Search

 Frequently Asked Questions

-Child support is part of the parenting plan and is calculated based on financial capacity and the division of care.
+Child support is part of the parenting plan and is calculated based on the child’s needs and the financial capacity of both parents, in accordance with the Trema standards of the LBIO.
+The annual indexation for 2026 is 4.6 percent.
+Learn more about alimony.

 Logo of the Dutch Bar Association